I guess most gardens are probably classified as DIY, aren’t they?!

 Tell me what you think! =)

 In December it was quite cool and rainy here in Canberra, so I took the opportunity to be outside and work in the garden, tidying up the front yard and creating the Skinny Front Garden bed to “fence off” the front corner of our block.
 We can’t do anything about the weather, so I’ll have to work around it.
-What I had in mind was in the summer, I would love to invest my money in building a fence for my outdoor decking area, one with a natural aesthetic which can complement my garden once it’s complete.
+What I had in mind was in the summer, I would love to invest my money in building a fence for my outdoor decking area, I knew of decks Sunshine Coast that would complete the job, I just needed to save up!
+One with a natural aesthetic which can complement my garden once it’s complete.
 So I thought it was worth having a bit of a look around online at some garden decking ideas.
 It is always good to have a look around at some designs, as you never know, it might just give you that little bit of inspiration.
 With this being said, I’m not the best at DIY, which is why I think it would be best to leave it to specialist plastic building suppliers.
 There’s nothing better than seeing the end result and knowing that it was done by people who know what they are doing!
 Bring on the summer.
 But for now, here’s an update on how my garden is looking so far.

 The area I wanted to use for the garden is very hard clay soil, so I decided to build a raised garden bed, like I did for the circular garden.
 I ordered sleepers and soil from Canberra Sand and Gravel, and used the wood-chips from the big old tree we had to cut down as mulch.
 It was a bit of a challenge to hammer the garden stakes into the ground (to hold the frame together) and I’ve still got a bit of a way to go with all of them, but that was the most difficult part of the whole garden bed!
 Once I had the frame in place (one end being a branch from the old tree also), I filled it with new garden soil, planted the new plants, and topped it off with a nice thick layer of mulch.
 I gave them a good watering, and in the weeks that followed it also rained a lot (thanks, Mother Nature!), so they’re well on their way to becoming established.